petershin/liferay-learn/docs/liferay-cloud/latest/en/platform-services/backup-service/restoring-data-from-a-backup.md

 You can also use custom SQL scripts to perform additional updates to a database as part of the data restore.

+Restoring data from a backup causes some downtime for the database service, and any other service that depends on it (including the Liferay service).
+However, if your backup service is at least version `5.x.x`, you can change the restore behavior so that a separate, fresh database instance and volume start up *first*, and then switching to the new instance once they're ready.
+This minimizes the necessary downtime for your instance.
+Set the [`LCP_BACKUP_RESTORE_STRATEGY` environment variable](./backup-service-overview.md#environment-variables-reference)'s value to `PREPARE_AND_SWAP` to use this strategy.

 See [Backup Service](./backup-service-overview.md) and [Downloading and Uploading Backups](./downloading-and-uploading-backups.md) for more information about the Backups page.

 ```{important}